 Lawton Skilled Nursing & Rehabilitation Center is a small facility in San Francisco, California.
 Sporting an overall rating of A+, this facility is among the highest-rated facilities we assessed.
 San Francisco features many other nursing homes, but we question whether you will need to check out too many others.
 This one looks like a very fine option.
-Headlining this facility's exemplary report card is its long-term care rating, which you can find in the next section.
+Headlining this facility's exemplary report card is its short-term care rating, which you can find in the next section.

 Lawton Skilled Nursing & Rehabilitation Center